aleksanderbejma/AnglesHandle/ReadMe.txt

 Summary:
 1. Project is based on JavaScript with Angular library.
 Template is based on Bootstrap and my own clear HTML and CSS.
 2. The idea for the layout is mine (OK, my Girlfriend too).
 3. In project I used 2 external modules: for pagination and for loader while requests are loading.
-I changed in them styles and in loader module I added one variable witch I use.
+I changed in them styles and in loader module I added one variable.